nschonni/healthvault-docs/healthvault/about-global-architecture.md

 **Single-instance applications** are those that connect to a single HealthVault instance only.

 HealthVault makes it easy to configure an application to be multi-instance or single-instance.
-During the <a href="go-live.md" id="PageContent_13994_5">HealthVault go-live process</a>, the application administrator is asked to specify the instances that the app should support and the HealthVault go-live team will configure the application to support these instances.
+During the [HealthVault go-live process](go-live.md), the application administrator is asked to specify the instances that the app should support and the HealthVault go-live team will configure the application to support these instances.

 ### The allow instance bounce (aib) parameter

-In addition to the server-side configuration for supported instances, the <a href="shell-redirect-interface.md" id="PageContent_13994_15">Shell Redirect Interface</a> supports an **aib** (allow instance bounce) parameter, which specifies whether a user can be redirected between instances during a Shell redirect request.
+In addition to the server-side configuration for supported instances, the [Shell Redirect Interface](shell-redirect-interface.md) supports an **aib** (allow instance bounce) parameter, which specifies whether a user can be redirected between instances during a Shell redirect request.
 If the value is **true**, the user can be redirected between instances during a Shell target action.
 If the value is **false**, the user cannot be redirected between instances during the Shell target action.
 The default value is true.

 For single-instance apps that connect to a single instance, the **aib** parameter is not relevant.
 For multi-instance applications, the value of the **aib** parameter must be **true** when redirecting the user to a Shell target.
 Additionally, as discussed above, the server-side configuration set by the HealthVault go-live team must reflect multiple instances.